delete-44/inscryber/README.md

 ## Deployment

-The app is hosted via [Netlify](https://www.netlify.com/), which runs helpful checks for dead links prior to deployment.
-It also spins up temporary instances for each pull request, which can be used to test changes in a live environment.
+The app is hosted via [Netlify](https://www.netlify.com/).
+It spins up temporary instances for each pull request, which can be used to test changes in a live environment.

+These preview deploys use production environment variables & connect to the production Cloudinary instance.

 ## GitHub Actions